teafrogsf/teafrogsf.github.io/_pages/about.md

 I am intrigued about how to design incentive compatible mechanisms on graphs (especially social networks), which mainly falls within the field of **Algorithmic Game Theory (AGT)**.
 My current work revolves around exploring the intersection of LLMs and AGT, with an emphasis on mechanism design for multi-agent systems.

-I also works on how multi-agent systems connect with human society.
+I also works on **how multi-agent systems connect with human society**.
 I am exploring the evolution of competition and cooperation in LLM-based multi-agent systems (with or without human-computer interactions), which closely ties to game theory.
 At the same time, I am deeply interested in aligning large-scale multi-agent systems with human society.
-This includes, but is not limited to, the intersection of sociology, anthropology, economics, psychology, philosophy, and LLMs.
+This includes, but is not limited to, the intersection of *sociology, anthropology, economics, psychology, philosophy, and LLMs*.
 I believe it is crucial to study whether language models can genuinely take on roles within a real social context.

 Previously I worked on how to capture the relationships between different variables using deep learning methods.
 I was mainly focusing on **Electroencephalogram (EEG)** and **Graph Neural Networks (GNN)**.
 I am also interested in the use of graph neural networks for the analysis of multi-variable time series data, chemical molecules, social networks and so on.